Jarvis Landry

-Jarvis Charles Landry (born November 28, 1992) is an American football wide receiver who is a free agent.
-He played college football at LSU and was drafted by the Miami Dolphins in the second round of the 2014 NFL Draft.
-With the Dolphins, Landry made three Pro Bowls and with the Browns, earned two more Pro Bowls.
+Jarvis Charles Landry (born November 28, 1992) is an American former professional football wide receiver who played in the National Football League (NFL) for nine seasons.
+He played college football for the LSU Tigers and was selected by the Miami Dolphins in the second round of the 2014 NFL draft.
+Landry was named to three Pro Bowls with the Dolphins and two with the Cleveland Browns before spending his final season with the New Orleans Saints.
 He led the league in receptions in 2017 with 112.
 His 564 career receptions are the most by a player through their first six seasons in NFL history.

-Early years
+Early life

 Landry attended Lutcher High School in Lutcher, Louisiana, where he was a three-sport athlete in football, basketball, and track.
 As a senior, he had 51 receptions for 716 yards and 11 touchdowns.
 He finished his high school career with 241 receptions, 3,902 yards, 50 touchdowns, and rushed for 875 yards and 14 touchdowns.
 At the 2011 Under Armour All-America Game, he caught a record eight receptions for 70 yards and a touchdown.
-He was regarded as a five-star recruit according to Rivals.com and was ranked as the nation's fourth best wide receiver.
+He was regarded as a five-star recruit according to Rivals.com, the third ranked player in the state of Louisiana, and was ranked as the nation's fourth best wide receiver.
 In track & field, he competed as a long jumper during his sophomore season, recording a personal-best leap of 6.07 meters (19 ft, 8 in) at the 2009 St. Amant Duck Roost Relays, where he finished fourth.

 College career

 Landry attended and played college football for LSU from 2011 to 2013 under head coach Les Miles.
 As a true freshman in 2011, Landry played in 14 games with one start.
 He finished the season with four receptions for 43 yards.
 As a sophomore in 2012, he played in 13 games with one start.
 He led the team with 56 receptions and five touchdowns and was second in receiving yards with 573.
 As a junior in 2013, he combined with Odell Beckham Jr. to form one of the most prolific wide receiver duos in college football.
 He was a second-team All-Southeastern Conference (SEC) selection.
 In the first five games of his junior season, he totaled 520 receiving yards and seven receiving touchdowns.
 He finished his junior season with a team-high 77 receptions for 1,193 yards and 10 touchdowns.
-After the season, he decided to forgo his senior season and entered the 2014 NFL Draft.
+After the season, he decided to forgo his senior season and entered the 2014 NFL draft.